 - Make and churn.
 Add brownies right at the end, then layer with hot fudge sauce swirled between layers.

-- In a medium pan, combine the milk, cream, 3/4 cup of sugar, unsweetened chocolate, cocoa powder, sugar, and salt.
+- In a medium pan, combine the milk, cream, ¾ cup of the sugar, unsweetened chocolate, cocoa powder, and salt.
 Cook over medium-low heat, stirring frequently, until the chocolate is melted and small bubbles start to appear around the edges of the pan.

 - When the chocolate mixture is hot, gradually whisk about 1 cup of the hot liquid into the eggs to temper them.